Dear Author, to reduce as much as possible the evaluation time of your article, proceed by following the submission steps as follows:

 3. The articles should be concise and, whenever possible, written in the past tense.

 4. The scientific names should be presented in full (p.ex.
-Palicourea marcgravii) at the beginning of each chapter (Title, Abstract, Resumo, Introduction, etc.) when they appear for the first time, followed by the abbreviation of the genus (p.ex.
+Palicourea marcgravii) at the beginning of each chapter (Title, Abstract, Resumo, Introduction, etc.) when they appear for the first time, followed with the abbreviation of the genus (p.ex.
 P. marcgravii).

 5. In the Title of Tables and Figure captions, write the scientific names in full.